apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 For pages where the links you want to add to the crawler's request queue aren't included in elements with `href` attributes, you can pass a CSS Selector to the **Clickable elements selector**.
 This CSS selector should match elements that lead to the URL you want to queue up.

 The scraper will mouse click the specified CSS selector after the page function finishes.
-Any triggered requests, navigations, or open tabs will be intercepted, and the target URLs will be filtered using Pseudo URLs.
+Any triggered requests, navigations, or open tabs will be intercepted, and the target URLs will be filtered using Globs and/or Pseudo URLs.
 Finally, these filtered URLs will be added to the request queue.
-Leave this field empty empty to prevent the scraper from clicking in the page.
+Leave this field empty to prevent the scraper from clicking in the page.

 It's important to note that _using this setting can impact performance._